ricoswabii/cybersec-lab/README.md

 ## Overview

-This project documents  This project documents the creation of my personal home cybersecurity lab.
+This project documents the creation of my personal home cybersecurity lab.
 It is a dedicated space where I practice penetration testing and conduct cybersecurity research.
 Through this lab, I aim to develop and refine my skills by working with various tools and technologies, simulating real-world scenarios to enhance my understanding and response to security challenges.

 ## Project Description